Larry Bird had a secret 30 years ago as he won gold on Dream Team. He was about to retire.

 Follow IndyStar sports reporter Dana Benbow on Twitter: @DanaBenbow.
 Reach her via email: dbenbow@indystar.com.

-This article originally appeared on Indianapolis Star: Indiana basketball, Celtics legend Larry Bird retired from NBA in 1992
+This article originally appeared on Indianapolis Star: Larry Bird had secret as he won gold on Dream Team: He would retire.